Description

 - Visit a local pond and feed the ducks.

 Fine motor skills are activities that improve one’s ability to write and manipulate small objects.
 Gross motor skills involve large muscle movement (e.g. running, jumping, hopping etc.).
 These skills are important for pencil control, balance, and coordination.
 Each Lesson Plan includes an activity to improve the child’s fine and gross-motor skills.
-Also, I encourage you to not use markers or pens since, unlike crayons and pencils, they do not sharpen fine and gross motor skills.
+Also, refrain from using markers or pens in activities as they do not strengthen fine and gross motor skills as much as crayons and pencils.
+Be sure to look over the 3 Year Development Guide so that you are familiar with developmental milestones for your child's age.

 pencil Fine motor skills are those activities that allow you to better do things such as writing and manipulating small objects.
 Each lesson plan includes an activity to help improve the child's fine-motor skills.
 Periodically throughout the curriculum, the child will be instructed to draw his family.
 This can be a daunted task for some children.
 Begin by demonstrating how to draw a person.
 Use simple shapes for parts and explain what you are doing as you draw.
 Let your child assist in the process.
 Later in the week, give your child a chance to try it himself.
 For more ideas read, "Teaching Your Child How to Draw a Person."